-Join Jungwoo Ryoo for an in-depth discussion in this video Decorator, part of Design Patterns with Python.
+Join Jungwoo Ryoo for an in-depth discussion in this video Decorator, part of Python: Design Patterns.

 - Python makes implementing Decorator very straightforward due to its built in language features.
 Our challenge here is to add additional features to an existing object dynamically without using subclassing.
 Here's our scenario.
 We start with a function simply displaying a Hello World! message, and then we'd like to make the message look fancier by decorating it with additional tags, such as blink, as you can see here.